olaoyesalem/alx-pre_course/0x01-git/README.md

- This was updated by me.
+ This was updated by salem.